 How Well It Works

-Possible risks related to spinal cord stimulation include:
+Possible risks related to electrical nerve stimulation include:

 - Scar tissue (fibrosis) developing around the electrode.

 - Pain gradually moving beyond the reach of the nerve stimulator.